 - It’s important to understand that your loved one’s thoughts and behaviour are often not under their control.
 Many behaviours they are demonstrating may be a reflection of the illness and not about getting attention or creating drama or stress in their relationships.

 - Reliable information about mental illness and treatment is available through organizations like the Canadian Mental Health Association, your local mental health services, your doctor and community organizations.
 Many communities have support groups for people experiencing mental illness and there may also be support groups for caregivers.
-These groups provide opportunity to share, learn and connect with people who understand what you are experiencing.
+These groups provide opportunities to share, learn, and connect with people who understand what you are experiencing.

 - Go with your loved one to their appointments with their doctor or other service providers; offer to write down notes or questions.
 In addition, you may be the first to notice signs that your loved one’s mental illness is worsening and can provide helpful information to service providers.

 Good communication benefits relationships, and is especially important when you are supporting a loved one with mental illness.
 The stigma of mental illness can make communication challenging, as many people with mental illness fear judgment from others.

 Sometimes in our efforts to be helpful, we end up in “fix it” or “take control” mode and this can be overwhelming for the person we are supporting.
 It may lead our loved one to feel like he or she is not being heard or that they are inadequate for not being able to resolve issues on their own.